-Treehotel’s Mirrorcube may be as closest thing to invisible as you can get without wizardry.
+Treehotel’s Mirrorcube may be as close to invisible as you can get without wizardry.
 The exterior mirrored walls mimic the surrounding forest with their reflective glass, while the six windows offer stunning panoramic views of the surrounding region.
-The 4 x 4 x 4-meter dwelling also accommodates up to two guests within its birch-and-aluminum frame, with a bathroom, lounge, and rooftop terrace to boot.
+The 13 x 13 x 13-feet dwelling also accommodates up to two guests within its birch-and-aluminum frame, with a bathroom, lounge, and rooftop terrace to boot.
 Check out the Treehotel site for information about Mirrorcube and other unique lodging options.
 We’ve also compiled some of the most convenient travel apps to help you more aptly deal with the rigmarole of modern travel.

 A family commissioned the aforementioned firm, Baumraum, to create a treehouse for their son and his friends and the Baumhausbesucher treehouse was the final product.
 Near the Saxon town of Uslar, this narrow, stilted treehouse is quaintly cloaked by a thick stint of hemlocks and the entire unit sits atop one of two ponds on the property.
 In the evening, individuals can drift to sleep while taking in views of the stars overhead thanks to the rounded skylights built into the ceiling.